E-ISSN 2776-4354

 All manuscripts must be written in English and follow the journal’s rigorous peer-review process to maintain high academic standards.
 Detailed submission guidelines for each article type are available on the journal website.

-This issue covers diverse and timely themes, including a maqāṣid al-sharīʿa framework for reforming Indonesia’s approach to the transfer of sentenced persons, productive zakat empowerment models for urban mustahiq, and behavioral determinants of Sharia e-commerce adoption among Generation Z Muslims.
-It also features a cultural-accounting study of Gorontalo travelers to Mecca and a human-rights-based legal analysis of student finance and the Islamic prohibition on interest-based loans in the United Kingdom.
+This issue addresses a wide range of timely themes, including the application of the maqāṣid al-sharīʿa framework to reform Indonesia’s approach to the transfer of sentenced persons, models of productive zakat empowerment for urban mustahiq, and behavioral determinants influencing Sharia e-commerce adoption among Generation Z Muslims.
+It also features a cultural-accounting analysis of Gorontalo pilgrims’ financial practices during travel to Mecca, a human-rights-based examination of student finance and the prohibition of interest-based loans within the United Kingdom’s legal framework, a conceptual reconstruction of copyright as al-ḥuqūq al-māliyah in Islamic law, and a maqāṣid-oriented analysis of contemporary crime dynamics in Nigeria.